nsrau/azure-docs.it-it/articles/virtual-network/virtual-networks-create-nsg-arm-portal.md

 <properties
-   pageTitle="Come creare gruppi di sicurezza di rete in modalità ARM mediante il portale di Azure | Microsoft Azure" description="Informazioni su come creare e distribuire gruppi di sicurezza di rete in ARM mediante il portale di Azure" services="virtual-network" documentationCenter="na" authors="jimdial" manager="carmonm" editor="tysonn" tags="azure-resource-manager"
+   pageTitle="How to create NSGs in ARM mode using the Azure portal | Microsoft Azure" description="Learn how to create and deploy NSGs in ARM using the Azure portal" services="virtual-network" documentationCenter="na" authors="jimdial" manager="carmonm" editor="tysonn" tags="azure-resource-manager"
 />
 <tags
    ms.service="virtual-network"
    ms.devlang="na"